jeremywillans/swagger-webex/README.md

 Swagger Specification for Webex Developer APIS

-This swagger specification file has been written for use in [Power Automate](https://make.powerautomate.com) for developing flows using an authentation key instead of OAuth (i.e. Bot Accounts)
+This swagger specification file has been written for use in [Power Automate](https://make.powerautomate.com) for developing flows using an authentication key instead of OAuth (i.e. Bot Accounts)

-The exposed API paths can be reviewed using the [Swagger Editor](https://raw.githubusercontent.com/jeremywillans/swagger-webex/master/swagger.json)
+The exposed API paths can be reviewed using the [Swagger Editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/jeremywillans/swagger-webex/master/swagger.json)

 ## Deployment (Power Automate)

 1. Open and authenticate into [Power Automate](https://make.powerautomate.com)
-2. Nagivate to Data > Custom Connectors
+2. Navigate to Data > Custom Connectors
 3. (Optional) Download the Webex logo.png file for use during creation
 4. From the `New custom connector` dropdown, select `Import an OpenAPI from URL`
 5. Provide a name and the URL to the swagger.json file, then select `Continue`